HOW TO GET STARTED?

 Step 4: Get Your Medical Marijuana Card will be shipped to you.

 After we have submitted and the ADHS receives a complete application, ADHS will issue your medical card to you within 5 - 10 business days.
 You will NOT be able to purchase from any dispensaries until your card arrives in the mail.
 Once it does arrive you can go to any dispensary in and only in the state of Arizona.
+We also offer Express Processing for a additional $25 which will get you your medical card sooner.

 F.A.Q (frequently asked questions)